-There are few things that feel better than a well-tailored suit.
+There are few things that feel better on a person than a well-tailored suit.
 For over 200 years, the suit has been a staple of formality, status, and style.
-There is just something striking about a man in finely tailored jacket and trousers that brings out respect.
+There is something striking about a man in finely tailored jacket and trousers that demands respect from others.

-Sam knows that a tailored suit never goes out of style.
+Sam knows that a well-tailored suit never goes out of style.
 It evokes self-confidence and gives the wearer prominence.
-It is a rite of passage into manhood firmly fixed in the culture of men’s clothing.
+It is a rite of passage into manhood, firmly fixed in the culture of men’s clothing.

 The Process - The Fabric.
 The Style.
 The Fit.

-This information is as important as the fabric from which it is created because a power suit is quite different from a suit for a wedding.
+Understanding the needs of your client is the soul of custom clothing.
+This information is as important as the fabric from which the suit is created because a power suit is quite different from a suit for a wedding.

 If you can imagine it, Sam can do it.
 Sam is skilled in all styles of suits and can blend preferences together to make something truly worth cherishing.

 Occasionally, clients ask Sam to craft something more out of the ordinary like a suit with a Mao collar.
 That certainly raises the bar, but the challenge is more worth it when a Sam receives the “Wow!” from the customer for making a perfect suit for a “hard to fit” customer.